Dot notation is okay, after all.

 Dot notation is easier on the eyes.
 I’ve always admitted that.
 What I failed to realize before is that it isn’t just a matter of “aesthetics.”
 It’s more readable.
 And readability is super-important.

 Somewhat related to this: dot notation is mainstream.
 By opposing it, I was going against the flow.
 I knew that, but it made me uncomfortable to make a screencast only to have people comment, “Why are you directly accessing ivars?”
-So by adopting dot notation, I hope my code will be less distracting, so that you can focus on the principles I’m trying to show and not go all SQUIRREL!
+So by adopting dot notation, I hope my code will be less distracting, so that you can focus on the principles I’m trying to show.

 Dot notation: still watchful for LoD